TABLE OF CONTENTS

 You Need a Merchant Account for Document Preparation

 As a business owner, you need a reliable method of accepting payments to keep your company running.
-Merchant service providers (MSP’s) help bridge the payment gap between you and your clients.
-They can equip you with a shopping cart integration which allows customers to make payments online or give you a virtual terminal so that you can take transactions over the phone.
+Merchant Service Providers (MSPs) help bridge the payment gap between you and your clients.
+They can equip you with a shopping cart integration that allows customers to make payments online or give you a virtual terminal so that you can take transactions over the phone.
 Without them, your business would only be able to take debit cards and cash.